inet-framework/inet-showcases/wireless/pathloss/doc/index.rst

 various other scenarios.
 Here is a list of the path loss module types featured in this showcase example:

--  :ned:`FreeSpacePathLoss` computes loss of signal power in a single line-of-sight propagation path, without any reflections or shadowing.
+-  :ned:`FreeSpacePathLoss` computes the loss of signal power in a single line-of-sight propagation path, without any reflections or shadowing.
--  :ned:`TwoRayGroundReflection` computes loss of signal power by assuming a line-of-sight wave interfering with another wave reflected from the ground between the transmitter and the receiver.
-This model computes interference in the far-field only, and is the same as free space path loss up until a certain crossover distance.
+-  :ned:`TwoRayGroundReflection` computes the loss of signal power by assuming a line-of-sight wave interfering with another wave reflected from the ground between the transmitter and the receiver.
+This model computes interference in the far-field only and is the same as free space path loss up until a certain crossover distance.
 -  :ned:`TwoRayInterference` is the same as the two-ray ground reflection model in the far-field, but it models the interference of the two waves in the near-field as well.
--  :ned:`RicianFading` is a stochastic path loss model which assumes a dominant line-of-sight signal and multiple reflected signals between the transmitter and the receiver.
+-  :ned:`RicianFading` is a stochastic path loss model that assumes a dominant line-of-sight signal and multiple reflected signals between the transmitter and the receiver.
 It is useful for modeling radio propagation in an urban environment.